'Firefall' optical illusion lights up Yosemite

 The "firefall" comes to life when the angle of the setting sun causes light to hit the waterfall just right; making for some amazing Instagram-worthy photos.

-"The waterfall is bigger than it has been in a long time due to all the rain and snow we have received," said National Park Ranger Scott Gediman.
+"The waterfall is bigger than it has been in a long time due to all the rain and snow we have received," said National Park Service spokesman Scott Gediman.

 "It has gained popularity the last few years due to social media," he said.
 "People come from all over the world to see this."